 The file size limit for submission to FortiSandbox is 200 MB.

-If configured by the EMS administrator, FortiClient submits files with specified extensions to FortiSandbox.
+If the EMS administrator has configured it, FortiClient submits files with specified extensions to FortiSandbox.
 See the FortiClient EMS Administration Guide for details.

 FortiSandbox integration does not require FortiClient real-time protection to be enabled.
 If using a separate real-time antimalware application, FortiClient cannot send files that this application has quarantined to FortiSandbox.